 Stand up paddleboarding

 A sport that’s been making waves (!) among water-babies in recent years is stand up paddleboarding, which offers the opportunity to rise above sea level astride your very own ‘SUP’ board, navigating the waters like an intrepid explorer.
-Cardiff International White Water offers SUP sessions round Cardiff Bay, or if you prefer to explore our coastline, Adventure Tours UK offer multi activity holidays and natural wellness retreats in North Wales.
-Cardigan Bay Watersports in New Quay, Mid Wales, offer taster sessions, coastal tours and even paddleboard fitness classes!
+Cardiff International White Water offers SUP sessions round Cardiff Bay, or if you prefer to explore our coastline, Island SUP Ltd in Y Barri, South Wales, offer lessons for beginner, improver, advanced paddleboarders.
+Adventure Tours UK offer multi activity holidays and natural wellness retreats in North Wales.
+Cardigan Bay Watersports in Ceinewydd (New Quay), Mid Wales, offer taster sessions, coastal tours and even paddleboard fitness classes!

 Make sure you are fully prepared for your outing with AdventureSmart's top tips for enjoying stand up paddleboading safely.